-The West Virginia Development Office joined the West Virginia Manufacturers Association and West Virginia University’s Mining and Industrial Extension for the Mountain State’s inaugural Manufacturing Summit in Morgantown.
+The West Virginia Department of Economic Development joined the West Virginia Manufacturers Association and West Virginia University’s Mining and Industrial Extension for the Mountain State’s inaugural Manufacturing Summit in Morgantown.
 The event gathered industry representatives and manufacturers to discuss needs for continued progress and ways to remain a global leader in the diversifying industry.

-“West Virginia has a rich history in manufacturing and an even brighter future in this diversifying industry,” said Mike Graney, executive director of the West Virginia Development Office.
+“West Virginia has a rich history in manufacturing and an even brighter future in this diversifying industry,” said Mike Graney, executive director of the West Virginia Department of Economic Development.
 “Global companies continue to expand and relocate to the state because of our improving business climate and dedicated workforce.”

 The state’s first manufacturing summit focused specifically on small to mid-sized manufacturers.
 This focus gave those small to mid-sized companies an opportunity to network with large manufacturers to share resources and learn best practices as they continue to expand and develop their existing operations in West Virginia.